paularamo/cvpr-2022/index.md

 6. Evaluate and deploy your solution as an edge-computing system.
 The real case for object detection and instance segmentation on Intel Hardware (e.g. Xenon Server Processors, Gen 12th Mobile processors, and Integrated Graphics Processors). - Retail example

+### What will you need?

+You should have access to an Intel Laptop.
+Also we could provide access to [Intel DevCloud for the Edge](https://www.intel.com/content/www/us/en/developer/tools/devcloud/edge/learn/tutorials.html?s=Newest).
+Also, they should be familiar with basic concepts of computer vision and deep learning, such as convolutional neural networks and PyTorch and TensorFlow frameworks.

+### Prework
+Pending - OpenVINO notebooks installation.
+Prework challenge.

 ### References
 [1] Y. Ai, M. Peng and K. Zhang, "Edge computing technologies for Internet of Things: a primer," Digital Communications and Networks, 2017.